 Eighty-six percent of Americans drive to work.
 A driver's license is also necessary to take children to school, buy groceries, go to doctor's appointments, and meet many other basic needs.
 But courts often suspend driver's licenses for failure to pay fines and fees, or for failure to appear at hearings connected with fines and fees payments, forcing people either to lose their jobs and face other hardships, or drive with a suspended license risking further penalties and punishments.
 For that reason, there is growing momentum to end the suspension of driver's licenses.
 Now, three in five states bar the suspension of driver's licenses for failure to pay fines and fees.
-Arkansas allows for the suspension of driver's licenses for failure to pay fines and fees as well as failure to appear in hearings related to the nonpayment.^{xiv}
+Texas passed legislation in 2019 to end driver's license suspensions for failure to pay fees issued pursuant to the Driver Responsibility Program.
+However, Texas still authorizes the suspension of driver's licenses for failure to pay all other fines and fees as well as failure to appear in hearings related to the nonpayment.^{xiv}

-Recommendation: Arkansas should eliminate the practice of suspending driver's licenses for failure to pay or failure to appear.
+Recommendation: Texas should build on the progress it made in 2019 and eliminate the practice of suspending driver's licenses and preventing renewals of driver's licenses for unpaid fines and fees, as well as for failure to appear.